Easy Pear Butter Recipe (Instant Pot, Slow Cooker, or Stove Top)

 I initially started with slow cooker apple butter, then moved on to Instant Pot apple butter.
 I’ve also made pumpkin butter in the Instant Pot!

-So this year, as I’ve been working my way through about 12 pounds of fresh pears, I decided to try something other than my favorite pear bread, pear cobbler, or old-fashioned pear cake.
+So this year, as I’ve been working my way through about 12 pounds of fresh pears, I decided to make old-fashioned pear butter!

-That’s why I’m sharing my easy and delicious pear butter recipe with you–it’s positively wonderful.
+You’re going to love this easy and delicious pear butter recipe–it’s positively wonderful.

 Easy Homemade Pear Butter

 You’re going to love this homemade pear butter!
-It’s one of those versatile spreads that can be used for so many things.
+It’s one of those versatile spreads that can be used for so many things, and it’s a great way to use up fresh fruit before it goes bad.

 It can be a simple substitute for apple butter in baked goods, such as in apple butter bread, apple butter snickerdoodles, or apple butter cake.